 Propane is a liquefied petroleum product.
 When stores in pressurized cylinders, it must be handled with care to prevent injuries.
 This post looks at how propane works and explores tips for keeping you safe when you handle propane cylinders.

 Tips to Handle Propane:

 For this one, we’re taking a trip back to high school chemistry, hope you were paying attention…

-Once the propane has evaporated into gas form, it is heavier than regular air.
-This means that propane leaks can actually linger where you are and make breathing difficult if you are kneeling down .
+Once the propane has evaporated into gas form, it’s heavier than regular air.
+This means that propane leaks can actually linger where you are and make breathing difficult.

 Regulator mechanisms can easily catch fingers and hands in their threads and shouldn’t be handled with bare hands.

 Since propane is stored as a liquid but is consumed as gas, propane cylinders have threaded valves that allow the evaporated gas to come out the top of the cylinder.

 Often the location of the two parts of the valve in relation to the cylinder is not a very accessible place.

 This can cause someone installing or replacing a propane cylinder to have to “install by feel” without being able to properly see what they are doing.

 This is an equation for pinching injuries; gloves are the solution.